-Police department budgets in Thurston County’s main cities have been increased year to year, at least for the past few years.
-Funding for police departments in Olympia, Lacey and Tumwater are now approaching a quarter of the general fund (See Comparison of Police Departments).
+Police department budgets in Thurston County’s main cities have been increased year to year. at least for the past few years.
+Funding for police departments in Olympia, Lacey and Tumwater are now approaching a quarter of the general fund.

 In some cases, the department received additional roles and responsibilities.
 Tumwater, for example, shifted recently its code compliance and enforcement to the police department.
 In Olympia, a 2017 increase in the property tax yields $2.8 million in new funds annually, described as needed to pay for downtown walking patrols, neighborhood liaison, coordination with social service providers and additions to the training budget.

 The bias in favor of funding the police instead of public goods and services shows up in many places.

 At the same time as policing in Thurston County jurisdictions have seen budget increases, Thurston County’s Public Health and Social Services Department (PHSS) has suffered continual cuts.
 The department has responsibility to address individual conditions like mental health, homelessness and addiction with a myriad of other tasks relating to traditional dimensions of public health.

 As reported in the PHSS current budget analysis:

 …over time the governmental public health system has been critically underfunded… Funding has diminished in most of our divisions, reducing our capacity to respond to demand and sustain important health programs.

 Thurston County has some of the highest rates of adverse childhood experiences (ACE) in Washington state.
 These indicators are associated with homelessness, single parents, drug, alcohol and firearm use in the home, untreated mental illness, etc. In recent years, the criminal justice system has recognized a direct link between the presence of childhood adversity and adult criminality.